 \modelmonitor is designed to allow monitoring with little to no impact on production workloads.
 A key aspect of this design was to perform data collection independently from analysis.
 Our solution, described in \ref{data_collection}, involves collecting data to disk and asynchronously uploading to S3 for later analysis.

-When comparing SageMaker endpoints with data capture enabled and those with it disabled, in a variety of hardware configurations, we were only able to detect minimal (smaller than 1\%) changes in CPU and memory.
+When comparing SageMaker Endpoints with data capture enabled and those with it disabled, in a variety of hardware configurations (that is, different EC2 instance types), we were only able to detect minimal (smaller than 1\%) changes in CPU and memory.